creatoxx/SkyUI_2020/README.md

 None of the files will be provided standalone.
 So the prerequisite will always be to first install the original SkyUI, or the sources provided by Mardoxx and Odie.

 ### How to install?

+for all instances it is important to make sure to keep the folder structure intact!

+1. clone or download source provided by Mardoxx
+2. clone or download the SkyUI source provided by Schlangster
+3. override Mardoxx's source with Schlangster's
+4. clone or download Odie's source
+5. override the Mardoxx/Schlangster package with Odies
+6. clone or download the files provided by this source, override your current package
+7. (optional) clone or download greensock, and install AS2 content(com folder) into the src/CLIK folder of your package